gesedels/gesedels/readme.md

 - All content is encoded in UTF-8 unicode.
 - All endpoints (except for `GET /`) return [JSend][js]-formatted JSON data.
+- All request bodies must be valid JSON or receive a `400 Bad Request`.

 ### `GET /`